Libertalia: Location

 The consensus of modern scholarship is that Libertalia (or Libertatia) was not a real place, but a work of fiction.
-Journalist Kevin Rushby toured the area seeking descendants of pirate inhabitants without success, noting “others have tried and failed many times”.
+Journalist Kevin Rushby toured the area seeking descendants of pirate inhabitants without success, claiming “others have tried and failed many times”, although the Betsimisaraka have historically claimed descent from pirates.
 There were pirate settlements on and around Madagascar, on which Libertalia may have been based: Abraham Samuel at Port Dauphin, Adam Baldridge at Ile Ste.-Marie, and James Plaintain at Ranter Bay were all ex-pirates who founded trading posts and towns.
 These locations appear frequently in official accounts and letters from the period, while Libertalia appears only in Johnson's General History, Volume 2.
 Johnson writes about the overall set up of Libertalia.
 The settlement was purported to have an elevated fort on each side of the harbor with 40 guns in each fort, from the Portuguese.
 Below the fort, under the protection of the forts, was where the living quarters along with the rest of the town was located.
 Libertalia was located roughly 13 miles east-south-east of the nearest town.

 Criticism

 Johnson's "Libertalia" has been treated as completely fictional, as apocryphal, or as a utopian commentary.
 The inclusion of fictional accounts such as Misson's in A General History has caused some modern scholars to discount the entire work as a reliable source, though other portions of it have been at least partially corroborated by various sources.
+The Oxford Research Encyclopedia of African History describes Libertalia as "fictitious".